AndjelaShida/GeoTagger-Backend/README.md

 **You need to store in the database:**
 - user
 - action (click, scroll, added value, changed value, removed value)
-- component type (link, button, input type (null for scroll))
+- component type (link, button, input type (null if the action was scroll))
 - new value
 - location of the action (URL)

-Then allow the administrator to view the last 100 entities saved.
+Then allow the administrator to view the last 100 entities saved (but all action must be saved in database).
 Since there is a relatively large number of actions stored in the database, consider how to structure the database, what data types to use, and what improvements can be done in the database so that it will provide data quicker.
 Also, consider how to separate the administrator from the normal users.
 There is no Figma design for this part, so you can customize the design for this part yourself so it makes sense.
-Do not spend too much time on the design of this part
+Do not spend too much time on the design of this part.

 **Don&#39;t forget** :
 - Prepare Readme.md to describe the application in GitHub.